The Purchasing Process Involves Strong Communication, Teamwork and Creativity

-Ship it- The system is then packed, crated and shipped along with a comprehensive instruction manual.
+Ship it- The system is then carefully packed, crated and shipped along with a comprehensive instruction manual.

 After sales- The sale does not end here.
 3DT stocks all replacement parts for their systems.
 Our service team is readily available to assist if needed.
 Your salesman will be in touch to assure a smooth transition into successful production.
 Training and installation can also be provided.

 3. Custom system- Conversations continue with the customer to determine process parameters, production details and more.
-After further discussion, sample testing, and analysis the team determines a custom system best suits the customer’s need.
+After further discussion, sample trials, and analysis the team may determine a customized system best suits the application.

 4b.
-Application development- With adhesion results on the customer’s sample proven out, an Application Meeting is held with 3DT’s sales engineer and their mechanical and electrical engineers to develop a concept and surface treatment method.
+Application development- With adhesion results on the sample proven out, an Application Meeting is held with 3DT’s sales engineer and our mechanical and electrical engineers to develop a concept and surface treatment method.
 Once the concept is designed on paper a conference call is held with the customer and 3DT’s team to discuss the design.
-Changes, adjustments and more calls are made until a successful solution is found and the customer is comfortable with the concept.
+Changes, adjustments and more communication occurs until a successful solution is found and the customer is fully comfortable with the concept.

 6b.
 Approval drawing- A final concept drawing is developed then signed off by the customer before production begins.